-Trial Begins for Man Accused of Violent Rampage in Fullerton, Buena Park - NewsBreak
+Trial begins for man accused of violent rampage in Fullerton, Buena Park - NewsBreak

 “The defendant is charged with victimizing four people in two cities on one day,” Deputy District Attorney Austin Young said.

-Heimlich rode a bus with the first alleged victim, Jeffrey Fitzgerald, about 7:40 a.m. on June 12, 2019, according to Young.
-They both got off at 8:08 a.m. "without incident" in Buena Park as Fitzgerald retrieved his bike from the front of the bus' rack, Young said.
+Heimlich rode a bus with the first alleged victim, Jeffrey Fitzgerald, at about 7:40 a.m. on June 12, 2019, according to Young.
+They both got off at 8:08 a.m. “without incident” in Buena Park as Fitzgerald retrieved his bike from the front of the bus rack, Young said.

 The two were standing along the curb at a bus stop at Beach Boulevard and Orangethorpe Avenue when Heimlich shoved the then-65-year-old Fitzgerald into traffic, Young said.
 The prosecutor showed jurors dash-cam video from an approaching bus that showed the defendant attack Fitzgerald.